View all of our latest property for sale in Chamonix >

 No visit to Chamonix is complete without a trip up to the infamous Aiguille du Midi at 3,842m altitude.
 On a clear day the 360 degree views include the Matterhorn in Switzerland.
 Test your nerve in the “Le Pas Dans Le Vide” (“Step Into The Void”) experience, a 2.5m glass cage suspended over a 1,000m drop.
 Another way to enjoy the stunning glacier scenery is to take a journey to the end of the Mer de Glace glacier on the Montenvers railway.

-The infamous Folie Douce brand opened its first ski hotel in Chamonix at the end of 2018.
+The infamous Folie Douce brand opened its first ski hotel in Chamonix at the end of 2018 (with more to follow in Serre Chevalier and Samoens.
 Taking over the old Club Med base in Chamonix, at the foot of the Savoy nursery slopes, the Folie Douce Hotel has space for 1,000 revellers - apres-ski on an epic scale.
-For something more mellow, head to the stylish QC Terme spa, a wellness retreat in the heart of Chamonix.
+For something more mellow, head to the stylish QC Terme spa, a wellness retreat in the heart of Chamonix. and the company's first venutre outside of Italy.
 The Maison des Artistes created by Andre Manoukian, former judge from The Voice, France, offers free concerts by resident musicians in a funky environment.